Scots make five changes for Wales game

 |Coverage: Watch live on BBC One and BBC iPlayer; live commentary on BBC Radio Scotland, BBC Radio 5 Live and the BBC Sport website and app.

-Scotland have made five changes - and field a new front row - for Saturday's Six Nations game in Wales where Grant Gilchrist wins his 50th cap.
+Injured flanker Jamie Ritchie has been ruled out for the remainder of the Six Nations as Scotland make five changes for Saturday's game in Wales.

-Flanker Jamie Ritchie is out for the tournament after having surgery on the hamstring injury sustained in last weekend's opening win over England.
+Ritchie, who has had surgery on the hamstring injury sustained in last weekend's opening win over England, is replaced by Sam Skinner.

-Sam Skinner replaces Ritchie, while Pierre Schoeman and WP Nel join hooker Stuart McInally in the front row.
+Edinburgh pair Pierre Schoeman and WP Nel join hooker Stuart McInally in a new-look front row.

 Glasgow's Sione Tuipulotu comes in for his third cap at inside centre.

+Edinburgh lock Grant Gilchrist wins his 50th cap, and is named vice-captain, while Glasgow flanker Rory Darge is in line for his Scotland debut off the bench.

-Flanker Rory Darge is in line for his Scotland debut, with Cam Redpath - having recovered from a serious knee injury - also among the replacements and set for his first Test action since victory at Twickenham 12 months ago.
+Cam Redpath - having recovered from a serious knee injury - is also among the replacements named by head coach Gregor Townsend and set for his first Test action since victory at Twickenham 12 months ago.

 Zander Fagerson, George Turner and Rory Sutherland drop to the bench, while Sam Johnson has been released to play for Glasgow against Munster on Friday.